 What we're doing

-The Rainforest Foundations UK, US and Norway have a combined network of more than 100 local and indigenous partner organisations across 15 tropical forest countries.
-Among the leading environmental and human rights defenders globally, they have supported the protection of more than 84 million hectares of tropical rainforest - an area larger than Scandinavia.
+- The Rainforest Foundations UK, US and Norway have a combined network of more than 100 local and indigenous partner organisations across 15 tropical forest countries.
+Among the leading environmental and human rights defenders globally, they have supported the protection of more than 84 million hectares of tropical rainforest.

-Our work with frontline organisations aims to transform the international funding architecture for forests, and build their organisational capacities to absorb a progressively higher proportion of climate and biodiversity funding.
+- Our work with frontline organisations aims to transform the international funding architecture for forests and build organisational capacities to absorb a progressively higher proportion of climate and biodiversity funding.

-Our mapping and monitoring tools provide a blueprint for how to implement funding commitments for community-led forest protection at scale.
+- Our mapping, monitoring and livelihoods programmes provide a blueprint for how to implement funding commitments for community-led forest protection at scale.